sassoftware/sas-visualanalytics-thirdpartyvisualizations/ddc-server/README.md

 Visual Analytics report creators find some tasks around current DDC usage intimidating or cumbersome.
 We want to **make it easier for users to quickly access and use third-party & customized reporting templates**.

-This repository helps both report creators and administrators.
+This folder within the repository helps both report creators and administrators.
 It provides administrators configuration to install a DDC server on a Kubernetes cluster, and instructs report creators how to use the same within Visual Analytics.

 ## Contents
 1. [Installation](#installation-for-administrators)